fabryandrea/sql-joins/tutorial-sql-joins.md

 The sheer genius of this design?
 If a customer moves and their zipcode changes, I only have to update one table, no matter how many products they purchased!

-Now, back to teh question: Find the names of all customers who purchased `SKU09`.
+Now, back to the question: Find the names of all customers who purchased `SKU09`.
 Let's take a look at that product with the id `SKU09`:
 * What is it? `SELECT * FROM dim_products WHERE id = 'SKU09'`
 * Who bought it? `SELECT cust_id FROM fct_orders WHERE prod_id = 'SKU09'`
 * How do I get their names?